Bedrock-Addons/Android/README.md

 - New icon
 - Many bugs squashed!

-It's the same BA you used to know and love
+It's the same BA you used to know and love, and it is back and better than ever!

 ----------Legacy README.md----------
 # NOTICE: This code is unmaintained and has known Java vulnerabilities.